spectrocloud/librarium/docs/docs-content/clusters/pcg/deploy-pcg-k8s.md

 ## Install PCG

-Use the following steps to install the PCG in your self-hosted Kubernetes cluster.
+Use the following steps to install the PCG in your existing Kubernetes cluster.

 1. Log in to [Palette](https://console.spectrocloud.com/).